Level3-REST/site/doc/patterns/filter.md

 ### Operands

 Filter declarations use logical operands to describe how to filter the elements by property values.
-String value comparisons should be case-insensitive if possible, though the resource implementation decides this rule based on the field's semantics.
-The resource's data types guide the applicability of these operands to filtered fields.
+String value comparisons should be case-insensitive if possible, though the resource implementation decides this rule based on the field’s semantics.
+The resource’s data types guide the applicability of these operands to filtered fields.

 These operands work efficiently with indexed data and should provide quick client responses.